gvwilson/fiction/iffy/index.md

 It took her a moment to tuck the corners of the video square into the holes she'd made.
 Now for the hard part.
 She closed her eyes and willed the images to come together.
-These bits were the dronelets---don't worry now about how she knew or why she could see its programming as clearly as she could see its hardware---and this over here was the video square.
+These bits were the dronelets—don't worry now about how she knew or why she could see its programming as clearly as she could see its hardware—and this over here was the video square.
-*That* was its connection to the outside world, so if she shone a laser *here* to send a pulse-coded access request, then told the dronelet and the video square to trust each other no matter what their other programming said, then---
+*That* was its connection to the outside world, so if she shone a laser *here* to send a pulse-coded access request, then told the dronelet and the video square to trust each other no matter what their other programming said, then—

 "Gotcha!"
 The dronelet rose, tilted, and levelled